hsyl20/gitlab-haskell/README.md

 # A Haskell library for the GitLab web API

-A library that interacts with a GitLab server's API.
+This library interacts with a GitLab server's API.
 It supports queries about and updates to:

 * Branches
 * Commits